 Downstairs, the floorboards were removed and 200mm of Rockwool was installed between the original joists, suspended over a ventilated cavity.
 The floor has a U-value of 0.231 W/m2K.
 A small rear extension was knocked to make way for the new 25m2 poroton block extension, increasing the overall size of the house from 152m2 to 172m2.
 Poroton - clay fired at 1000oc - is derived from an abundant natural material, and has a lower embodied energy than traditional concrete blocks.

-Architect Paul McNally, who redesigned the house with his colleagues Olga Marques, Helena Kohlhass and Lisa Wallin, opted against using highly insulating perlite-filled poroton blocks though, choosing instead to insulate aerated 240mm poroton block walls internally with wool as he did the rest of the house.
+Architect Paul McNally, now of The Passivhaus Architecture Company, who redesigned the house with his colleagues Olga Marques, Helena Kohlhass and Lisa Wallin, opted against using highly insulating perlite-filled poroton blocks though, choosing instead to insulate aerated 240mm poroton block walls internally with wool as he did the rest of the house.
 Formula Building Technologies (FBT) supplied the blocks, which feature a honeycomb-like network of aerated cavities that provide thermal insulation whilst reducing the blocks’ weight.

 McNally also considered external insulation for the extension.
 “It would have involved a different set of skills and different processes though.
 For the size of the project, we decided to keep it simple and use the same tradespeople,” he says.
 McNally points out that the new extension lacks internal walls, which would have created cold bridges where they met the external envelope.
 Without internal walls in the extension, there was less need for external insulation to prevent this phenomenon.
 Insulated internally, the poroton walls boast a U-value of 0.183 W/m2K.